 - Before igniting a fire in the fireplace, make sure you check to verify the chimney damper is open and unclogged.

-- Don’t leave portable heaters or fireplaces alone.
+- Never leave portable heaters or fireplaces neglected.
 Power off space heaters and ensure all embers in the fireplace are fully extinguished before going to bed or leaving home.

-- Space heaters should always be positioned on the floor, and on a hard, incombustible surface, like ceramic tile.
+- Space heaters should always be placed on the floor, and on a hard, incombustible surface, like porcelain tile.
 Keep young ones and pets away from space heaters.

-- When purchasing a new space heater, invest in a model that shuts off automatically if the heater falls over.
+- When buying a new space heater, invest in a model that turns off automatically if the heater tips over.

-- Never use a stove to heat your home.
+- Do not use a cooking range to warm your home.

 - Have wood and coal stoves, fireplaces, chimneys and gas or oil furnaces professionally inspected and cleaned annually.

-The best thing you can do for your furnace is to be sure it’s not only ready to keep your family warm all winter but also safe, is to set-up your fall tune-up.
-During your furnace tune-up, Rolf Griffin Service Experts will check to be sure your furnace is operating safely with a full multi-point inspection and cleaning.
+The best thing you can do for your furnace is to be sure it’s not only up to the task of keeping you warm all winter but also safe, is to set-up your fall tune-up.
+During your heating tune-up, Rolf Griffin Service Experts will check to be sure your heating system is operating safely with a full multi-point inspection and cleaning.
 Call 260-557-1275 today and ask how you can save on a fall tune-up through November 25th.